emin1731/word-learning-app/README.md

 # Learn! - Learn New Terms Easily!

-TermMaster is a web app designed to help you expand your vocabulary by mastering new terms and concepts with flashcards, learning quizzes and tests.
+Learn! is a web app designed to help you expand your vocabulary by mastering new terms and concepts with flashcards, learning quizzes and tests.

 ## Features